Luke-Gentry/agentforce-mcp/README.md

 ## Inspecting

-Alongside the MCP servers, the server exposes a couple HTTP endpoints for diagnoses.
+Alongside the MCP servers, the server exposes a couple HTTP endpoints for inspection.

 - `/tools/` and `/tools/{namespace}` will show the tools that are exposed.